3D Compositional Zero-shot Learning with DeCompositional Consensus

-\myparagraph{Learning DeCompositional Consensus.} The DCC model learns a part scoring function $\mathcal{G}$ with weights $\Theta$.
-For a part descriptor $d_n \in D_i(o_m)$, the function returns a score $\mathcal{G}(d_n, p_n)$.
-This score measures the likelihood of a part descriptor to belong to the part $p_n$ in the segmentation mask $z_i(o_m)$ in $H_i$.
-The per part scores of this segmentation mask are used to calculate the DeCompositional Consensus score for an input point cloud $x_i$ as:
+\myparagraph{Learning DeCompositional Consensus.} Our DCC model learns a part scoring function $\mathcal{G}$ with weights $\Theta$.
+For a part descriptor $d$, the function returns a score $\mathcal{G}(d, p)$ which measures the likelihood of this part descriptor to belong to the part $p$.
+We define DeCompositional Consensus score as the agreement between the segmentation hypothesis and the part scores.
+For an object hypothesis $\hat{z}(o)$, the DCC score is defined as:

-This score represents the agreement of the individual parts with the segmentation hypothesis when taken apart like Lego blocks.
-The decomposition score is optimized for classification with a cross entropy loss over $O_{s}$ as:
+Our novel DCC score measures the individual consensus of each part descriptor with the full segmentation mask to define an object classification score.
+We optimize DCC score for classification with a cross entropy loss over $\mathcal{O}_s$ as:

-Since $L_{DeComp}$ is computed over the output of $\mathcal{F}$, an additional part classification loss is applied over the ground truth segmentation mask to prevent bias against parts that are hard to segment. $L_{Part}$ uses the ground truth segmentation mask to extract feature descriptors $D_i(gt)$ and optimizes them for part classification over $\mathcal{P}$.
+Since $L_{DeComp}$ is computed over the Hypothesis Bank generated by $\mathcal{F}$, an additional part classification loss $L_{Part}$ is computed using the ground truth segmentation mask $z$ of each input to prevent bias against parts that are hard to segment. $L_{Part}$ uses the ground truth segmentation mask to extract part descriptor set $\mathcal{D}_{gt}$ and optimizes them for part classification over $\mathcal{P}$.

-\myparagraph{Inference.} Since the model is tasked with additional unseen object classes $\mathcal{O}_u$ at inference, the HB is populated over all classes $\mathcal{O} = \mathcal{O}_s + \mathcal{O}_u$.
-The object class with the highest DeCompositional Consensus score for an input point cloud $x_i$ is used as the classification target $o_i$.
-The corresponding segmentation mask $z_i$ is retrieved from the HB:
+\myparagraph{Inference.} For generalized zero-shot inference, the HB is populated over all object classes $\mathcal{O} = \mathcal{O}_s + \mathcal{O}_u$.
+The object class prediction $\hat{o}$ for an input point cloud $x$ is retrieved by selecting the object class with the highest DeCompositional Consensus score:

-It is important to point out that in contrast to some other baselines \cite{spnet, cge}, our method does not require any supervised calibration step over the unseen classes.
+The corresponding hypothesis of the predicted class $\hat{o}$ becomes the final part segmentation output, \ie $\hat{z}(\hat{o})$.
+Our technical novelty lies in defining part descriptors as features responsible for part segmentation in a hypothesis; and using their likelihood to define an object class level consensus score to achieve zero-shot compositionality.
+In contrast to several zero-shot baselines \cite{spnet,cge}, our method does not require any supervised calibration step over the unseen classes.